As Above, So Below

 Humans by their nature are unsatisfied, and consciousness—the ceaseless chatter within our heads—is the primary burden of humans.
 It’s a burden that animals, in their silent inner lives, do not have to carry.
 Humans cannot escape this burden, and the effort of struggling against it is in fact the cause of even greater suffering.

-Seeking (ultimate fulfillment).
+Seeking (ultimate fulfillment)

-The Underlying Dis-ease, In Search of a Cure
+The Dis-ease In Search of a Cure

 It is part of the ego journey to conquer some things in the material world.